segmentio/consent-manager/README.md

   data-preferencesDialogContent="We use data collected by cookies and JavaScript libraries to improve your browsing experience, analyze site traffic, deliver personalized advertisements, and increase the overall performance of our site." data-cancelDialogTitle="Are you sure you want to cancel?" data-cancelDialogContent="Your preferences have not been saved.
-By continuing to use our website, you՚re agreeing to our Website Data Collection Policy."
+By continuing to use our website, you՚re agreeing to our Website Data Collection Policy." data-translationMessages="{
+      'ui.save': 'Save',
+      'ui.cancel': 'Cancel',
+      'purpose.functional': [
+        React.createElement(
+          'p',
+          null,
+          'To monitor the performance of our site and to enhance your browsing experience.'
+        ),
+        React.createElement(
+          'p',
+          null,
+          'For example, these tools enable you to communicate with us via live chat.'
+        )
+      ]}"
 ></script>
 ```